wix-incubator/react-native-custom-segmented-control/README.md

 selectedLineColor | [Color] The selected line color.
 Default is 'black' selectedLineAlign | [`'top'`/`'bottom'`/`'text'`] The selected line vertical alignment.
 Defualt is `'text'` selectedLineMode | [`'full'`/`'text'`] The selected line mode.
 For determine if the line will be text width of full button width.
-Default is `'text'` selectedLinePaddingWidth | [float] The selected line width padding
+Default is `'text'` selectedLinePaddingWidth | [float] The selected line width padding.
+Default is 2